 Some tours are so hyped it’s suspicious.
 Can they really be as good as the chatter about them claims?
 In the case of Actun Tunichil Muknal (ATM) cave in Belize the answer is yes.
-Ancient Mayan ceremonies and superstitions, human remains, a virtually unpronounceable name, narrow water-filled passages and more await intrepid travelers.
+Ancient Mayan culture, ceremonies, and superstitions, human remains, a virtually unpronounceable name, narrow water-filled passages, and more await adventure travelers.

 It all starts out reasonably enough.
-After an early morning start with your tour operator in San Ignacio and a bumpy 45 minute ride you hike along a mellow, flat, scenic and mostly-shaded trail through the jungle for about 30 minutes until you reach the mouth of the cave.
-More precisely, you reach a rudimentary camping area at the mouth of the cave (tour companies offer an overnight trip to the cave with camping here) where you scarf down some lunch before entering the cave–a place the Mayan considered both terrifying and powerful.
+After an early morning start with your tour operator in San Ignacio and a bumpy 45 minute ride you hike along a mellow, flat, scenic, and mostly-shaded trail through the jungle for about 30 minutes until you reach the mouth of the cave.
+More precisely, you reach a rudimentary camping area at the mouth of the cave (tour companies offer an overnight trip to the cave with camping here) where you scarf down some lunch before entering the cave which is a place the Mayan considered both terrifying and powerful.

 Some guides have managed to lay pitiful strips of glow in the dark tape around particularly vulnerable artifacts, but it still requires full attention to your footsteps to keep from stepping on the fragile remains of the Mayans’ ceremonies.

 Human remains in the ATM cave

 The most dramatic artifacts are, of course, the human remains.
 Bones from 14 different bodies were discovered here including some children.

 All of the remains belong to male victims except for the so-called Crystal Maiden (below) which is also the only intact skeleton found in The Cathedral.
 Nobody knows exactly how or why these people were killed inside the cave.